-Boxwood, “Man’s Oldest Garden Ornamental,” was introduced to North America from Europe in the mid-1600s and reached its peak popularity in the United States during the early 19th century and again during the Colonial Revival era.
+Boxwood, “Man’s Oldest Garden Ornament,” was introduced to North America from Europe in the mid-1600s and reached its peak popularity in the United States in the 19th century.
 Horticultural interest in the genus Buxus is maintained today by many nurserymen, landscapers and homeowners.

-While the most familiar forms are what are commonly referred to as “American” (Buxus sempervirens) and “English” (Buxus sempervirens ‘Suffruticosa’) boxwood, there are about 90 species and over 365 different cultivars known exhibiting a wide variety of forms and foliage.
-Several of the more unusual cultivars are now in commercial production.
-Further information about proper cultivation, cultivars suitable for landscape applications, and suppliers of boxwood is available in several ABS publications.
+While the most familiar forms are what are commonly referred to as “American” (Buxus sempervirens) and “English” (Buxus sempervirens ‘Suffruticosa’) boxwood, there are 97 species and 261 valid cultivars, each exhibiting a wide variety of forms and foliage.
+Further information about proper cultivation, cultivars suitable for landscape applications, and suppliers of boxwood is included in several ABS publications.

 When and where was the the first boxwood planting in America?

 The first planting occurred about 1653 at Sylvester Manor on Shelter Island, the NW part of Long Island in New York, using boxwood brought over the Atlantic Ocean from Amsterdam.

 What are some boxwood plants recommended for the landscape?